RyanKing77/powerShell-Docs.pt-pt/dsc/secureMOF.md

 Import-Certificate -FilePath "$env:temp\DscPublicKey.cer" -CertStoreLocation Cert:\LocalMachine\My
 ```

-#### <a name="on-the-target-node-import-the-certs-private-key-as-a-trusted-root"></a>No nó de destino: importar a chave privada do certificado como uma raiz fidedigna
+#### <a name="on-the-target-node-import-the-certs-private-key-as-a-trusted-root"></a>No nó de destino: importar a chave privada do certificado como uma raiz confiável

 ```powershell
 # Import to the root store so that it is trusted
 $mypwd = ConvertTo-SecureString -String "YOUR_PFX_PASSWD" -Force -AsPlainText